-I hereby certify that a copy of the Findings of Fact, Conclusions of delivery or depositing the same in the U.S. Postal Service by regular or certified mail as noted:
+I hereby certify that a copy of the Findings of Fact, Conclusions of Law, and Decision and Order was served upon the following by either hand delivery or depositing the same in the U. S. Postal Service by regular or certified mail as noted: